 British Ambassador to the Czech Republic

-We develop and maintain relations between Britain and the Czech Republic.
-We work on a wide range of issues including our mutual interests in the EU, NATO and the UN, increasing trade and investment, and developing our defence relationship.
+We develop and maintain relations between the UK and the Czech Republic.
+Our work covers a range of issues including trade and investment and defence.

 The trade and investment team works to boost the UK economy, both through offering tailored services to British companies in the Czech market, and by supporting British firms’ participation in high-value projects in the country.
 We are also working to improve relations between scientists and researchers involved in innovative projects in the Czech Republic and the UK.

 The embassy’s consular team is one of the busiest in Central Europe, and routinely assists British nationals who find themselves in difficulty when visiting the Czech Republic, for example missing travel documents, hospitalisation or arrest.

 If you’re in the Czech Republic and you urgently need help (eg if you’ve been attacked, arrested or there has been a death), call +420 257 40 2111.
 If you’re in the UK and concerned about a British national in the Czech Republic, call 020 7008 1500.

 The British embassy can’t help with passport enquiries.
 Contact Her Majesty’s Passport Office if you need help.

 If you are due to travel in the next 24 hours, contact us as soon as possible.

 - are over 16 years old and